qir4ni/pytime_git_practice/README.md

 # 4 create new directory in your local machine and name it to MY_DEVOPS_GIT

-# 5 Pull the the git from your main gitdevops branch
+# 5 Pull the the git from your main branch

-# 6 push the code to the main branch
+# 6 push the code to the gitdevops branch